By: Louie Woodall, Editorial Lead at Manifest Climate

 About Manifest Climate:

-Manifest Climate is the leading Climate Risk Planning solution provider.
-We embed intelligence to guide organizations to understand, manage, and communicate their climate-related financial risks and opportunities.
-Our proprietary software and in-house climate experts help businesses build internal climate competence, better align their disclosures with global reporting frameworks, and stay on top of market developments and peer actions.
-Get in touch with our team here.
+Manifest Climate is the leading Climate Risk Planning solution.
+Our proprietary software and in-house climate experts help businesses identify climate risks and opportunities, build internal climate competence, better align their disclosures with global reporting frameworks, and stay on top of market developments and peer actions.
+Get in touch with our team here